There’s one question that every business owner, no matter how seasoned, has to grapple with:

-If you’re like most of the women I work with who want to create a steady, sustainable income month after month, your ultimate goal is likely to charge premium prices.
+If you’re like most of the one-on-one service providers I work with, your goal is to charge premium prices for your offers.

 Which makes sense.

 Because when people pay a premium to work with you, it brings with it so many of things you want…

 … Validation that you’re an expert in your field.

 … High-caliber clients who are ready and willing to invest in themselves.

 … The ability to replace (and surpass) your previous job income.

 This is exactly what I want for you, too.
 But… (You knew that was coming, right?)

 It’s NOT as straightforward as you think.
 In fact, jacking up your rates could totally backfire on you—and not for the reasons you might believe.